lifofernandez/UNQ-MyT-tesis/charla_humdrum/mto.96.2.7.wild.beamer.md

 ..etc.
 ```

-## 5.5 Septima menor y grep '-v' opcion
+## 5.5 Septima menor y grep '-v'
 Notice that a few records with a minus sign appear in this file.
 These
 represent lowered seventh scale-degrees such as may occur in a tonicization of
-IV, or in the mediant area of a minor-key chorale.^(8) To ignore these records
+IV, or in the mediant area of a minor-key chorale.

-we can make use of grep’s -v option, which removes any lines containing the
+To ignore these records we can make use of grep’s -v option, which removes any
-target string and returns only those lines without it:
+lines containing the target string and returns only those lines without it:

 ```
 grep -v - temp3 > temp4